 The tsuridana are found in the tea room and adjoining service kitchen called the mizuya, above the traditional sink.
 In this case the tsuridana will be used in a spare kitchen above a sink.
 This tsuridana will float freely, with attachment to one wall.
 Unlike traditional Japanese building, the shelf will be attached to two steel extensions used to support it, rather than utilizing bamboo and wooden anchors.

-This shelf replaces the original live edge tsuridana made for this kitchen and since removed.
+This live edge shelf replaces the original live edge tsuridana made for this kitchen and since removed.
 I’ve chosen a walnut slab, in 10/4 thickness, featuring a certain natural curve to it.

 This slab is likely cut from an area near to the center of the tree, the area on the right hand side of the photo appears to be the rotted out center.
 Likely the slab started out at least twice this dimension and needed to be split in half.
 That’s a pretty handy circumstance, in this case.
 This tree likely had a very steep taper to the trunk and at at least one major branch splitting off from the main trunk.
 This creates the effect of a curve without utilizing a tree with a curved trunk.
 A curved trunk brings with it a lot of internal tension, which will cause unpredictable movements during seasonal humidity changes.

 After sawing away most of the rotted edge and leaving just enough to feature, the slab was then placed upon my bench to be face jointed.
 The first step in face jointing the slab is to check for twist using winding sticks.
 The winding sticks accentuate any twist present, allowing for easy and accurate diagnosis.

 My initial plane strokes are going crossgrain to remove cup from the slab and get a basic location of problem areas (low spots) which will need to be planed out.
 To remove a low spot the entire face must be taken down to that dimension.